mozilla-releng/scriptworker/docs/new_instance_types.md

 directory to see how balrog-scriptworkers work.
 Some of the components are
  * `mdc1.pp` - adding the instance host names, and assigning them to a new hostgroup
  * `hostgroups.pp` - adding an alias for the new hostgroup
  * `services/mdc1.pp` - adding the hostgroup to all the checks needed.
-Note that dep style types don't check the gpg homedir because CoT is typically disabled
  * `clusterchecks/mdc1.pp` - adding a queue check for the new type
  * `servicegroups/mdc1.pp` - adding an alias for the queue check